 Gun Deaths Among Latinx People

 The burden of gun violence is also borne by Latinx children and teens, who are three times more likely to be killed by gun homicide than their white peers12Centers for Disease Control and Prevention, National Center for Health Statistics, WONDER Online Database, Underlying Cause of Death.
-A yearly average was developed using five years of the most recent available data: 2016 to 2020.
-Children and teenagers ages 0–19; homicide includes shootings by law enforcement. and are also more likely to be exposed to violence in cities.13Gregory M. Zimmerman and Steven F. Messner, “Individual, Family Background, and Contextual Explanations of Racial and Ethnic Disparities in Youths’ Exposure to Violence,” American Journal of Public Health 103, no. 3 (March 2013): 435-42, https://ajph.aphapublications.org/doi/10.2105/AJPH.2012.300931.
+A yearly average was developed using four years of the most recent available data: 2018 to 2021.
+Children and teenagers ages 0–19; homicide includes shootings by police.
+White defined as non-Latinx origin. and are also more likely to be exposed to violence in cities.13Gregory M. Zimmerman and Steven F. Messner, “Individual, Family Background, and Contextual Explanations of Racial and Ethnic Disparities in Youths’ Exposure to Violence,” American Journal of Public Health 103, no. 3 (March 2013): 435-42, https://ajph.aphapublications.org/doi/10.2105/AJPH.2012.300931.
 Young Latinx people are also increasingly impacted by firearm suicide.
-Each year, more than 400 young Latinx people die by firearm suicide, and the rate of gun suicide among this population has increased 128 percent over the past decade—higher than the increase among young people overall.14Centers for Disease Control and Prevention, National Center for Health Statistics, WONDER Online Database, Underlying Cause of Death.
-A yearly average was developed using five years of the most recent available data: 2016 to 2020.
-Percent change calculated from 2011 to 2020.
-Youth defined as ages 10 to 24.
+Each year, nearly 500 young Latinx people die by firearm suicide, and the rate of gun suicide among this population has increased 96 percent over the past decade—higher than the increase among young people overall.14Centers for Disease Control and Prevention, National Center for Health Statistics, WONDER Online Database, Underlying Cause of Death.
+A yearly average was developed using data from 2018 to 2021.
+A percent change was calculated using 2012 and 2021 crude rates.
+Ages 10 to 24.

 While gun violence clearly disproportionately affects Latinx people in the United States, the true scope of the impact is difficult to see.
 Hispanic people are more likely to have their ethnicity miscategorized in mortality data than white or Black people, and this issue is compounded for certain Hispanic identities.19Elizabeth Arias, Melonie Heron, and Jahn K. Hakes, “The Validity of Race and Hispanic-Origin Reporting on Death Certificates in the United States: An Update,” August 2016, https://stacks.cdc.gov/view/cdc/45533.
 Additionally, the diversity of Hispanic or Latinx identities—it is the largest US ethnic group20US Census Bureau, “QuickFacts: United States,” accessed August 21, 2020, https://bit.ly/2Ed8bqU. and includes people of all races—means that understanding exactly how gun violence impacts specific Latinx communities is limited by insufficient collection of race and ethnicity data.21US Census Bureau, “Research to Improve Data on Race and Ethnicity,” accessed August 21, 2020, https://bit.ly/34mE8HN.
 See also Mark Hugo Lopez, Jens Manuel Krogstad, and Jeffrey S. Passel, “Who Is Hispanic?”
 Pew Research Center, November 11, 2019, https://pewrsr.ch/3aSkR2s.
 Consequently, the full impact of gun violence among Latinx people in cities, states, and communities across the United States is unknown.